 This easy fermented fruit vinegar uses two ingredients: fruit and water.
 It's the perfect way to use fruit scraps and overripe fruit to make homemade apple cider vinegar, berry vinegar, and more!

 I try really hard to not waste food.

-As spring stretched into summer, and fruit season came into full swing, I started reassessing how much fruit was going into our tumbling composter.
+A few years ago, as fruit season came into full swing, I started reassessing how much fruit was going into our tumbling composter.